 Last post of February and before Lent starts!

-It is an easy choice dismissing loneliness as merely a nagging negative thought, or an emotion one should not feel.
+It is an easy choice dismissing loneliness as merely a nagging negative thought, or an emotion one should not feel, especially when surrounded by people.
 However, everyone’s feelings should be valid and research has shown loneliness to negatively impact mental health.
 It not only causes increased levels of stress and depression, but also decreased memory and learning.
 Loneliness can also affect physical health by disrupting sleeping patterns, leading to more daytime fatigue and a weaker immune system.
 These effects barely constitute the tip of the iceberg of problems brought about by loneliness.

 What if I were to tell you now that we create our own loneliness?
 We are the ones painstakingly building the invisible walls that keep emotions in and care from others out.
 Perhaps this is our way of avoiding judgement, our attempt to fit into a community of seemingly perfect, happy people; perhaps this is how some of us, as children of Asian families, were brought up, to be stoic, silent, to be seen and never heard.

 Though C.S.
-Lewis wrote in the preface of his book Surprised by Joy, ‘a man seldom mentions what he had supposed to be his most idiosyncratic sensations without receing from one (often more) of those present the reply, “What!
+Lewis wrote in the preface of his book Surprised by Joy, ‘a man seldom mentions what he had supposed to be his most idiosyncratic sensations without receiving from one (often more) of those present the reply, “What!
 Have you felt that too?
 I always thought I was the only one.”’, I believe this is highly dependant on the audience one can reach out to.
 Opening up to people can allow us to relate to others, and others to us, forging connectedness.
-On the other hand, multiple attempts to connect with the same community may simply be a waste of time.
-Apart from that, reaching out to an unsuitable crowd could lead one to feel increased isolation when there is no indication of understanding post-sharing.
+On the other hand, multiple attempts to connect with the same community may simply be a waste of time if both sides are travelling on wavelengths that will never meet.
+Reaching out to an unsuitable crowd could lead one to feel increased isolation when there is no indication of understanding post-sharing.
 Instead, one could widen social circles to include relatable people from diverse walks of life, whose paths we may not normally intersect.
 However, this does not totally eradicate loneliness as occasional pangs of the disconcerting disengagement will still hit as one stands among a crowd of one’s own peers, none of whom one can understand or be understood by.

 Humans, as highly intellectual beings, cannot help being aware of the infinite spectrum of experiences which divides us, being aware of how no one can completely understand another.
 This awareness is the reason loneliness is an inevitable feeling.
 However, there will be different people who can understand certain fragments of our lives better than others and in those people we can seek solace and comfort.